unicode-org/icu/docs/userguide/unicode.md

-The drawback is its memory consumption: Since code point values use only 21 bits, one-third of the memory is always unused, and since most commonly used characters have code point values of up to FFFF16, they take up only one 16-bit unit in UTF-16 (50% less) and up to three bytes in UTF-8 (25% less).
+The drawback is its memory consumption: Since code point values use only 21 bits, one-third of the memory is always unused, and since most commonly used characters have code point values of up to FFFF<sub>16</sub>, they take up only one 16-bit unit in UTF-16 (50% less) and up to three bytes in UTF-8 (25% less).

 UTF-32 is mainly used in APIs that are defined with the same data type for both code points and code units.
-Modern versions of the C standard library that support Unicode use a 32-bit wchar_t with UTF-32 semantics.
+Modern versions of the C standard library that support Unicode use a 32-bit `wchar_t` with UTF-32 semantics.

 ## Overview of SCSU